maxilian/sre-jenkins-chef/installing-chef.md

 ---

-## SETUP DOCKER JENKINS BASED USING CHEF
+## SETUP JENKINS DOCKER PLUGIN USING CHEF

 A. Install Docker Plufin For Jenkins